 - All Grand Theft Auto games, ranked

-Grand Theft Auto 6 hasn’t been officially announced by Rockstar yet, so it doesn’t have a release date.
+Grand Theft Auto 6’s release date hasn’t been officially announced by Rockstar yet, so it’s unclear when it will launch.
 However, numerous leakers and reporters have claimed it will launch sometime in 2024 or even later.
-One such leaker is Tom Henderson, who has a positive track record, and covers Call of Duty, Battlefield, and GTA.
+One such leaker is Tom Henderson, who has a good track record, and covers Call of Duty, Battlefield, and GTA.

 I'd openly bet anyone that claims to have "insider information" $1000 that it will release 2024-2025.

 — Tom Henderson (@_Tom_Henderson_) July 3, 2021

 While this likely means we’ll have to wait a long time to play it, this does bode well for the game’s existence in the first place.
 The game has yet to be unveiled, but the number of reputable leakers and reporters who have confirmed that GTA 6 is in development is a good sign.

 Idk why everyone thinks that I said GTA VI was coming in 2023.
 Everything Tom Henderson has said about the game matches up with what I've heard

 — Jason Schreier (@jasonschreier) July 4, 2021